PsychoinformaticsLab/pliers/README.rst

 Dependencies
 ~~~~~~~~~~~~

-By default, installing pliers with pip will only install third-party
+Installing pliers with pip will only install third-party
 libraries that are essential for pliers to function properly.
 However,
 because pliers provides interfaces to a large number of feature
 extraction tools, there are dozens of optional dependencies that may be
 required depending on what kinds of features you plan to extract.
 You
-can choose to install dependencies piece meal (pliers will alert you if
+may install dependencies piece meal (pliers will alert you if
 you're missing a depedency) or you may install all the required
 dependencies:

    pip install -r optional-dependencies.txt

-Note, however, that some of these Python dependencies have their own
+Note, that some of these Python dependencies may have their own requirements.
-(possibly platform-dependent) requirements.
 For example, python-magic
 requires libmagic and without this, you’ll be relegated to loading all
 your stims explicitly rather than passing in filenames (i.e.,
 ``stim = VideoStim('my_video.mp4')`` will work fine, but passing
 'my_video.mp4' directly to an ``Extractor`` may not).
-Additionally, the
-Python OpenCV bindings require OpenCV3--but relatively few of the
-feature extractors in pliers currently depend on OpenCV, so you may not
-need to bother with this.

 Docker image
 ^^^^^^^^^^^^